- Architects: Aras Burak, İdil Kantarcı

 The driving force of the project is to create a model for the new developments in the American cities with an efficient land use by promoting density, with indeterminate space frame, allowing future change take place easily within.
 The design is a city square with a third dimension.
 The city building – the urban room is a mix-use building catered for millennials.
 Through robust programmable public space and ambitious educational & partnership initiatives, the institution becomes an active participant in the region – attracting wider interest for its iconic urban interior.
-Building also accommodates some program of the Research Triangle Park.
+The building also accommodates some programs of the Research Triangle Park.